Flossing helps remove plaque and food stuck between your teeth, which a toothbrush cannot always reach.

 It’s primarily caused by the buildup of plaque, a sticky film of bacteria that forms on teeth and gums.

-When plaque is not removed, it can harden into tartar, which only a dentist can remove.
+When plaque is not removed, it can harden into tartar, which can only be removed by a dentist.

 Flossing is effective in removing plaque from between teeth and below the gumline, areas that a toothbrush often misses.